 A high suPAR level (over 6 ng/ml) indicates the presence, progression, and severity of disease, organ damage, mortality risk and supports further clinical attention.

 How to interpret suPAR results

-In emergency departments and hospital wards, suPARnostic® can identify non-acute and low-risk patients, resulting in earlier and safer discharges.
-A study examining the effectiveness of using suPAR as a risk stratification tool showed that hospitals could save 1 bed for 24 hours in every 4 patients admitted.*
+In emergency departments and hospital wards, suPARnostic® can identify low-risk patients, resulting in earlier and safer discharges.
+A study examining the effectiveness of using suPAR as a risk stratification tool showed that hospitals could save one bed for 24 hours in every four patients admitted.1

-“The key challenge for the ER is to identify ill patients faster, make diagnoses faster, find the right specialist faster and initiate the right treatment faster.”
+“The key challenge for the emergency department is to identify ill patients faster, make diagnoses faster, find the right specialist faster and initiate the right treatment faster.”

 MD, Chief Physician Inger Søndergaard, Herlev Hospital, Copenhagen

-NEW STUDY: early anakinra treatment for COVID-19 guided by suPAR saves lives
+Early anakinra treatment of COVID-19 patients guided by suPAR saves lives

 Get our whitepaper about the study results and read more about how an early start of anakinra treatment guided by suPAR provides 2.78 times better improvement of overall clinical status in moderate and severe COVID-19 pneumonia.